gmlewis/go-csg/README.md

-# go-openscad
+# go-csg

-An experimental OpenSCAD interpreter and converter written in Go.
+An experimental CSG interpreter and converter written in Go.

+CSG is an intermediate file format that is output by CAD tools such as OpenSCAD.

 This project is based on the "Monkey language" from the book `Writing An Interpreter in Go` by Thorsten Ball: